Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 After applying the low-pass filter, we must account for the variations it removed in the error bars.
 Figure~\ref{fig:ap:var_filter}a shows the filtered results with the residuals added in quadrature to the original error bars, Fig.~\ref{fig:ap:var_filter}b shows these residuals.
 We fit the residuals with a quadratic since we do not expect the error to vary wildly between adjacent points after filtering.
 The final error bars are shown in Fig.~\ref{fig:ap:var_filter}c.

 The third method, which is only for simulation, is to propagate the error through the fitting procedure.
-For simulated data we only need to consider minimizing the $\chi^2$, but for real data one will likely have to include regularization terms.
-Starting from Eqs.~\ref{eq:ap:genNormEqn} and \ref{eq:ap:Wgen}, the variance of our fit coefficients is given by
+Since we can calculate the $C_{lmk}(q)$ coefficients, we do not need to do the fitting procedure.
+However, we must calculate the error bars as though we did.
+The $\text{Var}(\mathbf{F})$ is the same whether one uses the normal equation or the QR decomposition.
+For the normal equation we start from Eqs.~\ref{eq:ap:genNormEqn} and \ref{eq:ap:Wgen},